 – What that buys you: even if someone intercepted your traffic, they’d face an essentially impossible decrypt attempt.
 For most people, that translates to strong protection against casual eavesdropping on public networks.

 – Real-world implications: AES-256 is considered the baseline for high-security VPNs and is relied upon by financial institutions and governments in many cases.
-Vpn gratis usa guide 2025: best free vpn usa options, risks, and safe usage for streaming, browsing, and privacy
+Nordvpn edgerouter x setup guide: how to configure NordVPN on EdgeRouter X with OpenVPN and NordLynx for home networks 2026

 Beyond AES-256 encryption, VPNs typically rely on solid authentication, integrity checks, and secure key exchange to prevent tampering and impersonation.
 Norton’s implementation aims to keep your data confidential, maintain data integrity, and ensure you’re connecting to legitimate Norton VPN services.